richytong/presidium-websocket/README.md

 ```

 #### websocket.sendPong
-Send a pong frame to the server.
+Sends a pong frame to the server.

 ```coffeescript [specscript]
 websocket.sendPong() -> ()